backgroundhumeur/id2223_labs/README.md

-There are two applications for the Titanic dataset : one predicts if a passenger of the Titanic would have survived based on some parameters given through an interactive GUI, and the other is a monitor app that runs daily predictions on new synthesised samples and displays historical records of how well the model is doing along with the daily prediction.
+There are two applications for the Titanic dataset : one predicts if a passenger of the Titanic would have survived based on some parameters given through an interactive GUI, and the other is a monitor app that runs daily predictions on new synthesised samples and displays on an online Dashboard historical records of how well the model is doing(accuracy & confusion matrix) along with the daily prediction.

 For the first app, you can choose many parameters and the prediction is displayed as an image that either shows the Titanic sinking if the passenger